nayalafifi/data-feature/README.md

     - **Step 1**: Go to [TheNewsAPI](https://www.thenewsapi.com/).
     - **Step 2**: Sign up for an account.
     - **Step 3**: Navigate to your dashboard and copy your API key.

-### 2. Install Required Libraries 📦

-You'll need the `requests` library in Python to make HTTP requests.